Epoxy or Polyaspartic?

 Chemical-resistant - Regular battery acid and oil spills won’t be a problem!
 Epoxy is chemical-resistant.

-Style options - Customize your floor to your liking with your choice of color, finish, and mix-ins.
+Style options - Customize your floor to your liking with your choice of color, finish, and several different mix-in options.

 Adheres easily - The longer drying time ensures that epoxy forms a solid bond with the concrete floor.
 It will not lift up and peel away.